OpenTSDB/opentsdb.net/docs/source/api_http/index.rst

 API Versioning
 ---------------

-OpenTSDB 2.0's API call calls are versioned so that users can upgrade with gauranteed backwards compatability.
+OpenTSDB 2.0's API call calls are versioned so that users can upgrade with guaranteed backwards compatibility.
 To access a specific API version, you craft a URL such as ``/api/v<version>/<endpoint>`` such as ``/api/v2/suggest``.
 This will access version 2 of the ``suggest`` endpoint.
 Versioning starts at 1 for OpenTSDB 2.0.0.
 Requests for a version that does not exist will result in calls to the latest version.
 Also, if you do not supply an explicit version, such as ``/api/suggest``, the latest version will be used.

 Query String Vs. Body Content
 -----------------------------